 Collection of photographic negatives

 The antique dealer told me the collection had belonged to a man named Bevis Platt, who had been a British officer serving in World War 1 and then later a science teacher at Tamworth High School.
 Platt had married the widowed mother of noted Tamworth local historian Lyall Green, and the couple had moved to England after Platt retired.
-Green inherited Platt’s belongings and when he died, aged 100, in 2016, the estate was dispersed.
+Green inherited Platt’s belongings and when Green died in Tamworth, aged 100, in 2016, the estate was dispersed.

 The negatives I bought included a handful from postwar Europe.
 Platt seems to have been stationed in Bonn straight after the war, and then to have toured some of the European capitals.